 - strong, ethical leadership from the top;

-- strong, knowledgeable and independent internal audit staff;
+- strong, knowledgeable and independent internal audit and compliance/governance staff;

-- tendering rules and procedures that meet international standards;
+- tendering rules and procedures that align to international standards;

 - written policies and guidelines on acceptable business practices;

 - employee training and awareness initiatives;

 - enforcement of rules and policies and sanctions for non-compliance;

 - generation of accurate and timely financial records;

 - transparency in its award of contracts; and